Discover the Beautiful Whitsundays

 The Sailing Capital Of The Southern Hemisphere

-Ask someone who is into yachting or sailing why the Whitsundays are so popular, and their eyes may glaze over and they seem to enter a dream like state.
+Ask someone who is into yachting or sailing why the Whitsundays are so popular, and their eyes may glaze over, and they seem to enter a dream-like a state.

 The group takes its name from the largest island in the group, Whitsunday Island.